 Note: Individual contact ring tones are also supported on the 6940.
 Individual contact ring tones can be used during incoming calls to help users identify the party calling.
-For more information on individual contact ring tones, see "Local Directory Features" on page 169.
+For more information on individual contact ring tones, see "Local Directory Features".